-Join us at our next Star Party this Friday, July 13th from 9pm to midnight!
+Join us at our next Star Party on Friday, August 10th from 9pm to midnight!

 We strongly recommend that you follow us on Twitter @sfutrottobs to get the most up to date information on the status of Star Parties.

 Our evening star parties are free and open to the public and equipment or knowledge of astronomy are not necessary.